istogram/wp-dashboard-normalizer/README.md

 # Wordpress Dashboard Normalizer

-This package provides normalization functions for the Wordpress dashboard.
+This Acorn package provides normalization functions for the Wordpress dashboard.

 ## Installation